+Normally when you subscribe to an item you lock in the pricing for your first shipment.
 When you push the skip button it will move the item from this month’s subscription to next month’s subscription.
 However it will also cancel the original order you made and invalidate any coupons or sales that you took advantage of.
 You will pay the regular price when the item ships with your next order without any coupon savings!

 Note that items often arrive several days before the schedule delivery day, so allow for time after Pesach when using this method.

 Of course there are other reasons to change your date besides for Pesach.

 - You can keep pushing off a subscription delivery date until you have 5 items in your order.
 Once you have 5 items in your order you will retroactively save 15% on everything in that subscription delivery.
 Note that all 5 items must be shipped to the same address to get 15% off.